 A nice guy by the name of Steve has a camera.
-A friend (we’ll call him Fred) takes a liking to the photographs Steve creates and asks him to pop over on Saturday to take some pictures at his kid’s birthday party.
-Fred offer’s Steve $100 for his time.
+A friend (we’ll call him Chad) takes a liking to the photographs Steve creates and asks him to pop over on Saturday to take some pictures at his kid’s birthday party.
+Chad offer’s Steve $100 for his time.
 Steve accepts.

 Steve is now a business owner and has landed his first client.
 He’ll have to claim the $100 on his personal income tax report as self-employment income.